Ischaemic Affairs of the Heart

 The theatre mostly continued the antiquated 1990s vibe, although there was a brand new and huge (85"?) flat–screen monitor mounted onto a swinging arm on the wall beside me.
 There were metal rails criss–crossing the ceiling and I was surprised by how dim the lighting was.
 There were about four medical personnel in the room, all wearing light blue surgical gowns and masks.
 The cardiovascular surgeon, however, was in lime green.

 I got up out of bed and was asked to lie on a specific point on what was essentially a waist high rectangular table.
 No one explained what the procedure required, but I mostly knew anyway.
 A tube would be inserted up an artery (arm or groin) and then pushed close to the blood vessels around my heart.
-Then a dye, which is opaque to x-rays, would be injected.
-The dye would then make the vessels around my heart visible and thus make obvious any constrictions or circulation issues.
+Then a dye, which is opaque to x–rays, would be injected.
+I would then be zapped with x–rays and the dye would make the vessels around my heart visible and thus make obvious any constrictions or circulation issues.

-I was asked to shuffle around a bit on the table to properly align myself with the continuous x-ray source (which I assumed was beneath).
-A large detector box was then positioned over my chest and my right arm was clamped to the table.
-Use of the word “clamp” here was no exaggeration, as I could not move my arm at all and still had a bruise from it a fortnight later.
+I was asked to shuffle around a bit on the table to properly align myself with the continuous x–ray source (which I assumed was beneath).
+A large detector box was then positioned over my chest and my right arm clamped to the table.
+The word “clamp” is no exaggeration, as I could not move my arm and still had large dark bruises a fortnight later.
 The surgeon then did his thing.

 A decision was made to insert two metal–mesh stents immediately (Balloon angioplasty), to clear the 95% and 80% blockages.
 The others they made a note of, but would leave for now.